zacharyc/blog/content/city-guides/newport-ri.md

 ### Brick Ally Pub

 This is a local staple.
 It has been here since I was a kid and while the food is standard pub food, it is good for standard pub food.
 I’ve had many GREAT memories here.

+## Where to Work Out

+### Newport County YMCA

+The Newport County YMCA is actually located in Middletown.
+Their gym just went through a new refresh so the equipment is brand new, but because of this it is also a little more packed than some of the other gyms in the area.
+There are many great programs here.

+### Fitness 500

+Located behind A Market off Bellevue Ave, this gym is also new.
+It isn't as full serviced as the Y, as it doesn not have a pool, but the equpiment is new and it is very nice.
+The prices are right.

+### Pulse Gym

+This is another cool gym in the area, they have pulse specific classes but it is also a cool and unique space.